erikvalkering/smartref/README.md

 ## Introduction

-Smart references are a fundamental missing building block of the C++ language, and are a long-demanded feature by the C++ community [1].
+Smart references are a fundamental missing building block of the C++ language, and are a long-demanded feature [by the C++ community](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/1990/WG21%201990/X3J16_90%20WG21%20Request%20for%20Consideration%20-%20Overloadable%20Unary%20operator.pdf).
 They allow for creating objects that act as if they are other objects, like proxies, rebindable references, properties, strong typedefs, etc.

 There currently exist several proposals for adding language support for smart references, ([p0416r1](https://wg21.link/p0416r1), [p0060r0](https://wg21.link/p0060r0), [p0352r1](https://wg21.link/p0352r1)).
 Despite the demand for language support, it does seem there is currently no consensus yet which direction to pursue.